mrd0x/BITB/README.md

 # BITB
-Browser In The Browser (BITB) Templates
+Browser templates for Browser In The Browser (BITB) attack

 # Usage